 Remember that what you request from your contacts depends on your relationship with them.
 Let’s delve deeper into how to ask for LinkedIn endorsement on a case-by-case basis.

 Your contact might not be able to recognize you at first.
 So, in your message, mention the organization’s name where you worked together.
 You can then request them to endorse your skills that were relevant to your role only.
 If you bring up skills they can’t recall, they might be hesitant to oblige by your request.

 It is much easier to get an endorsement from a current colleague since they want to maintain a good work relationship.
 In this case, you could be a bit more informal.
 An inside joke, a mutual workplace challenge, or some gossip could help you get them to endorse you.

 You may get a little nervous while approaching your manager to endorse you on LinkedIn.
 But there’s no reason you shouldn’t ask your manager for an endorsement.
 It is an excellent opportunity to let them know that you deem them worthy enough to get their validation.
-Keep it formal in this scenario, and make sure you get your message across without taking much time.
+Keep it formal in this scenario, and ensure you get your message across without wasting time.